josephdanielm/pomology/README.md

-# React/TypeScript Template
+# Tech Stack

-- React
-- TypeScript
-- Tailwind CSS
-- ESLint
-- Prettier
-- Vite
+A Mock-Ecommerce site designed to practice and improve proficiency in the following skills:

+- React-Router: For client-side routing.
-- Vitest
+- TypeScript: For type-safety.
+- Vitest: For testing capabilities.